makrai/notes/hessel18-concrete-visual.md

     images associated with “beautiful” may contain flowers, sunsets, weddings
 * Allowing concreteness to be dataset-specific is an important innovation because concreteness is contextual
-  * e.g. “London” as highly concrete because of a preponderance of iconic imgs [or] a geotag for diverse images
+  * eg “London” as highly concrete because of a preponderance of iconic imgs [or] a geotag for diverse images
-* our method ... is compatible with both discrete and continuous textual concepts (e.g., topic distributions)
+* our method is compatible with both discrete and continuous textual concepts (eg topic distributions)
 * we consider the cross-modal retrieval problem, and examine a number of NLP, vision, and retrieval algorithms
   * 4 datasets × 2 image-representation algorithms × 5 textualrepresentation